 The authorization will automatically expire 1 year from the due date (without regard to extensions) for filing your Form 941.
-If you or your designee want to terminate the authorization, write to the IRS office for your locality using the "Without a payment" address under Where Should You File on page 4.
+If you or your designee want to terminate the authorization, write to the IRS office for your locality using the Without a payment address under Where Should You File on page 4.

-Part 5: Sign here- Who Must Sign the Form 941?
+Part 5: Sign Here

-Form 941 must be signed as follows.
+Complete all information in Part 5 and sign Form 941 as follows.

-- Sole proprietorship- The individual who owns the business. - Corporation (including an LLC treated as a corporation)- The president, vice president, or other principal officer. - Partnership (including an LLC treated as a partnership) or unincorporated organization- A responsible and duly authorized member or officer having knowledge of its affairs. - Single member limited liability company (LLC) treated as a disregarded entity- The owner of the limited liability company (LLC). - Trust or estate- The fiduciary.
+• Sole proprietorship- The individual who owns the business.

+• Corporation (including a limited liability company (LLC) treated as a corporation)- The president, vice president, or other principal officer.

+• Partnership (including an LLC treated as a partnership) or unincorporated organization- A responsible and duly authorized member or officer having knowledge of its affairs.

+• Single member LLC treated as a disregarded entity- The owner of the LLC.

+• Trust or estate- The fiduciary.

 Form 941 may also be signed by a duly authorized agent of the taxpayer if a valid power of attorney has been filed.
 Alternative signature method.
 Corporate officers or duly authorized agents may sign Form 941 by rubber stamp, mechanical device, or computer software program.
 For details and required documentation, see Rev. Proc.
 2005-39.
 You can find Rev. Proc.
 2005-39 on page 82 of Internal Revenue Bulletin 2005-28 at www.irs.gov/pub/irs-irbs/irb05-28.pdf.